parmag/fixefid-examples/README.md

 # fixefid-examples

 ## fixefidbean
-An example about how using fixeifd to define a record with a Java Bean
+An example about how using fixefid to define a record with a Java Bean